-The Festival at Sandpoint is a popular concert series that comes to Sanpoint every summer.
-Though the music may not be your favorite hit artists, the environment is fun, friendly, and happy.
+The small town charm of Sandpoint draws festivals, art shows, and concerts every year.
+Victor and I had a fun evening dancing and singing at The Festival at Sandpoint.
+This popular concert series that comes to Sandpoint every summer may not be your favorite hit artists, but the environment is super fun, friendly, and happy.

 Related blog: The Best Sport Climbing Destinations to Take Your Kids

-On The Way: Stop in Coeur d’Alene if you’re down for a nice dinner, some yummy ice cream at Sweet Peaks, or just a night in town.
+On the way to or from Post Falls: Stop in Coeur d’Alene for a nice dinner, some yummy ice cream at Sweet Peaks, or just a night in town.

 Payette Lake became one of our absolute favorite lakes to swim in.
-Walk down to the shore by the campground loops and have fun jumping off the docks.
+You can walk down to the shore by the campground loops and have fun jumping off the docks.
 If you rent a boat for the day, it’s even better.
 Some days the lake will be glassy for the entire day!

 In the morning, ride into town and grab some coffee (and wifi) at Mountain Java.
 Seriously do not miss the Farmers Market (open Wednesday and Saturday 10 a.m. to 2 p.m. from June 10th to mid-October or until the snow flies).
 The McCall farmers is one of our all time favorite farmers markets.
 Grab some grass-fed meat from Butler Grass Fed, Yak Stix, organic bread, homemade pies, sweet (non-GMO) corn, veggies, and peaches.
 Stop at Salmon River Brewery for a drink or grab a burger at My Father’s Place but definitely don’t miss the waffles from Payette Liege Waffles food truck right by Salmon Rive Brewery (only open in the summer).